 Auditors are recruited through announcements in prominent criminal justice publications, online and at major correctional meetings.
 Affirmative action and equal employment opportunity requirements and guidelines are followed in the recruitment of auditors.
-All auditors have a minimum of five years of corrections experience, have received a recommendation from an agency administrator, and have demonstrated knowledge in the substantive area(s) in which they are engaged to assist the Association.
-In addition, all auditors must successfully complete the auditor orientation course (found at www.aca.org), participate in an ACA sanctioned training every three years (check out www.aca.org for details on training dates and times) and be members of the ACA in good standing.
+All auditors have a minimum of five years of corrections experience, worked at an accredited facility/agency, have received a recommendation from an agency administrator, successfully complete new auditor training (classroom and practicum), and have demonstrated knowledge in the substantive area(s) in which they are engaged to assist the Association.
+In addition, all auditors participate in an ACA sanctioned training every three years (check out www.aca.org for details on training dates and times) and be members of the ACA in good standing.
 All auditors are approved by ACA.

-Performance Based Accreditation Model Development
+Performance-Based Accreditation Model Development